 The band is lovely and tight in this sports bra, but also manages to stay very comfortable thanks to the fabric covering it.
 As someone who usually measures up and wears a 28GG, it seems to be very true to size.

 The shape of this bra is quite minimising and flattening - I feel like I'm a couple of cup sizes smaller when I wear it!
 I find the cups to be a little on the shallow side with a fairly closed top edge.
 As a more full on top shape, this can cause difficulties with spillage for me, but fortunately this bra has a high level of coverage so everything is kept contained.

 I find the level of support in this bra to be very good - I experience barely any movement from my breasts in this as it holds them firmly in place.
 I generally tend to prefer encapsulation sports bra as they help to prevent that, ahem, slightly icky feeling of sweaty boob smush after a particularly active workout - attractive, I know!

 Personally, I wear this for everything - from hardcore weightlifting in the gym (or as hardcore as I get!) to yoga.
 It's comfortable enough that I forget I'm wearing it, but gives enough support that I really value having it there.

 My final note on the Panache Sports Bra is that it has a crazy number of size options (starting at a 28DD and going up to a 40GG, although it goes down to a B cup in some band sizes and up to a J in some too) and colour combinations.
-I’m wearing the simple black here which is perfect for every sporting occasion, but you can even get a super trendy cosmic print, a colourful geometric print and a funky animal print.
+I'm wearing the simple black here which is perfect for every sporting occasion, but there's also Grey Marl, Latte, White, and other fashion prints too!
 What more could you ask for?!

 Freya Active Epic Crop Top Sports Bra - Cherry Marl (30G)